 The bill amends the Code of West Virginia by establishing the Robert C. Byrd Corridor H Highway Authority, which aims to enhance economic development along the Corridor H region, encompassing several counties.
 It includes legislative findings that highlight the need for economic transformation in the area due to changes in national and global economies.
-The authority will consist of 21 voting members and five ex officio, nonvoting members, with specific terms for each member and provisions for meetings, quorum requirements, and reimbursement for expenses incurred in their official duties.
+The bill outlines the composition of the authority, which will consist of 21 voting members appointed by county commissions and five ex officio, nonvoting members from various state departments.
+It specifies the terms of membership, meeting requirements, and the lack of compensation for members, while allowing for reimbursement of expenses.

 Committee Substitute: 17-28-13, 17-28-14, 17-28-15, 17-28-16